project-oak/oak/README.md

 ## Threat Model

 -   **untrusted**:
-    *   hardware (memory, disk, motherboard, network card, external devices)
+    *   most hardware (memory, disk, motherboard, network card, external devices)
     *   Operating System (kernel, drivers, libraries, applications)
     *   platform provider (hardware, software, employees)
     *   third-party developers
 -   **trusted-but-verifiable**:
     *   Project Oak codebase (and its transitive dependencies)
 -   **trusted**:
-    *   TEE manufacturer
+    *   enclave manufacturer (and therefore at least some hardware / software)
 -   **partly or conditionally trusted**:
     *   end users

 Side channels are out of scope for Project Oak software implementation.
-While we acknowledge that most existing TEEs have compromises and may be vulnerable to various kinds of attacks, and hence we do need resistance to side channels we leave their resolution to the respective TEE manufacturers and other researchers.
+While we acknowledge that most existing enclaves have compromises and may be vulnerable to various kinds of attacks (and therefore we do need resistance to side channels) we leave their resolution to the respective enclave manufacturers and other researchers.

-End users are considered "partly trusted" in that we assume that when two users exchange data, there is a pre-existing basic trust relationship between them; in particular we assume that the recipient of the data is not going to intentionally circumvent protection mechanisms on their device in order to extract the received data.
+End users are considered "partly trusted" in that we assume that when two users exchange data, there is a pre-existing basic trust relationship between them; in particular we assume that the recipient of the data is not going to intentionally circumvent robust protection mechanisms on their device in order to extract the received data.

 ## Oak VM

-The **Oak VM** is the core software component of Project Oak; it is responsible for executing Oak Modules and enforcing policies on top of data, as well as producing remote attestations for clients.
+The **Oak VM** is currently the core software component of Project Oak; it is responsible for executing Oak Modules and enforcing policies on top of data, as well as producing remote attestations for clients.
+Other models are also possible.

 ## Oak Module